ChapelR/poof/docs/README.md

 ### Twee

+!> **Warning**: The generated Twee export will not include your `poof.config` passage, or any passages you've currently filtered out.
+The sort order you have set up will also influence the order of the passages in the Twee file.

 The first way you can export is to [Twee notation](https://twinery.org/cookbook/terms/terms_twee.html), in a plain text format.
 This is useful both for editing, and for transitioning your story to a different compiler, like Twee2 or Tweego.

 ### PDF

+!> **Warning**: The generated PDF export will not include your `poof.config` passage, or any passages you've currently filtered out.
+The sort order you have set up will also influence the order of the passages in the PDF file.

 Exporting to PDF is useful if you want a printable copy of your story, or something very easy to share and send around, regardless of device.
 This is probably mostly useful for authors working with non-Twine-using editors.

 ### Archive

+?> **Note**: Unlike the other exports, the archive option will not respect your filter or sort settings.

 As you (hopefully) know, you can make a back-up of all of your stories by creating an archive from the story list in Twine 2.
 You should do this a lot.
 This option does exactly the same thing, but only creates an archive of the current story.
 This archive can be used to back-up your story (though really, look into version control) and can also be used with certain compilers like Entwine and Tweego.